SULFUR AND SULFUR-CONTAINING AMINO ACIDS

 2. Cooked vegetables.
 Rich sources are:

-A. Onions and garlic.
+A. All onions and garlic.

 B. Cruciferous family of vegetables (cabbage, cauliflower, broccoli and Brussels sprouts, mainly)